 The financial statements have been prepared on a going concern basis which assumed that the Entity will continue to operate as a going concern for the foreseeable future.
-The operations for the period resulted in loss and the company has a negative net worth, however, the management gives hope and expectations that the Entity has a glorious future ahead of them to continue in operational existence for the foreseeable future and undertake to meet all the financial commitments of the company whenever required.
+The Board gives hope and expectations that the Entity has a glorious future ahead of them to continue in operational existence for the foreseeable future.